-- (A) Except as limited in Subsection (f)(11)(B) of this section, all allocable taxes which the contractor is required to pay and which are paid and accrued in accordance with generally accepted accounting principles are allowable. - (B) The following costs are unallowable: - (i) federal, local income taxes and federal excess profit taxes; - (ii) all taxes from which the contractor could have obtained an exemption, but failed to do so, except where the administrative cost of obtaining the exemption would have
+(a) Except as limited in Subsection 7101(11)(b) of this Section, all allocable taxes which the contractor is required to pay and which are paid and accrued in accordance with generally accepted accounting principles are allowable.

+(b) The following costs are unallowable:

+(i) federal, local income taxes and federal excess profit taxes;

+(ii) all taxes from which the contractor could have obtained an exemption, but failed to do so, except where the administrative cost of obtaining the exemption would have exceeded the tax savings realized from the exemption;

-- exceeded the tax savings realized from the exemption; - (iii) any interest, fines, or penalties paid on delinquent taxes unless incurred at the written direction of the Hospital Administrator; and - (iv) income tax accruals designed to account for the tax effects of differences between taxable income and pretax income as reflected by the contractor's books of account and financial statements. - (C) Any refund of taxes which were allowed as a direct cost under the contract shall be credited to the contract.
-Any refund of taxes which were allowed as an indirect cost under a contract shall be credited to the indirect cost group applicable to any contracts being priced or costs being reimbursed during the period in which the refund is made. - (D) Direct government charges for services, such as water, or capital improvements, such as sidewalks, are not considered taxes and are allowable costs.
+(iii) any interest, fines, or penalties paid on delinquent taxes unless incurred at the written direction of the Procurement Officer; and

+(iv) income tax accruals designed to account for the tax effects of differences between taxable income and pretax income as reflected by the contractor's books of account and financial statements.

+(c) Any refund of taxes which were allowed as a direct cost under the contract shall be credited to the contract.
+Any refund of taxes which were allowed as an indirect cost under a contract shall be credited to the indirect cost group applicable to any contracts being priced or costs being reimbursed during the period in which the refund is made.

+(d) Direct government charges for services, such as water, or capital improvements, such as sidewalks, are not considered taxes and are allowable costs.
-(g) Costs Requiring Prior approval to be Allowable as Direct Costs.

-- (1) General The costs described in Subsection (g)(2) through (g)(5) of this section are allowable as direct costs to cost-reimbursement type contracts to the extent that they have been approved in advance by the Hospital Administrator.
-In other situations the allowability of these costs shall be determined in accordance with general standards set out in these cost principles. - (2) Pre-Contract Costs.
-Pre-contract costs are those incurred in anticipation of, and prior to, the effective date of the contract.
+(g) Costs Requiring Prior Approval to be Allowable as Direct Costs those incurred in anticipation of, and prior to, the effective date of the contract.
 Such costs are allowable to the extent that they would have been allowable if incurred after the date of the contract; provided that, in the case of a cost-reimbursement type contract, a special provision must be inserted in the contract setting forth the period of time and maximum amount of cost which will be covered as allowable pre-contract costs.